Skip to content

 Year: 1882

-It is one of the most renowned landscapes by the artist.
-It was painted in the rural surroundings of Paris, while the artist was visiting his friend Paul Cézanne, who painted several works inspired by the same landscape.
+The painting Rocky Crags at L'Estaque by Renoir is one of the artist's most renowned landscapes.
+It was painted in the rural surroundings of Paris, while Renoir was visiting his friend Paul Cézanne, who painted several artworks inspired by the same landscape.
+It is currently on display at the Museum of Fine Arts, Boston (MFA).

 Style: Impressionism